What Fits In a 10 Yard Dumpster?

 The typical 10 yard roll-off container measures 12 ft L x 8 ft W x 4 ft H.

-Keep in mind that dimensions vary, so it’s important to ask the dumpster rental provider what type(s) of 10 yard dumpsters are available, as well as the approximate dimensions of each type.
+Keep in mind that dimensions vary, so if you're concerned about the dumpster fitting, it’s important to ask the dumpster rental provider what type(s) of 10 yard dumpsters are available, as well as the approximate dimensions of each type.
+If you have tight or limited space, be sure to measure the area you plan on placing your rental to make sure delivery goes smoothly.

+Some 10 yard dumpsters make more sense than others depending on the type of waste or debris.
 For example, a lowboy is great for loading heavy dirt or roofing shingles, while a container with tall sides is better for disposing of bulky items, like sofas, chairs, appliances, and the like.
+This depends on the type, weight, and volume of waste.

 Below are some examples of projects and how much of that type of debris a 10 yarder will accommodate.